 Whether you enjoy the sweet, mild taste of spring onions or you prefer a meatier crop, you can grow onion plants (Allium cepa) in your backyard garden.
 These tasty plants are easy to grow, but they like lots of nitrogen and will need fertilizing if your soil is lacking.
 You'll also need to watch their water intake closely.
 Onions have an excellent poker face — the only sign they'll give you that they're getting too little water will be a cracked onion bulb, and you won't see it until harvest time when it's too late.

-If you like your onions on the sweeter side, there are plenty of onion varieties from which to choose.
+If you like your onions on the sweeter side, there are plenty of onion cultivars from which to choose.
 You can also make your onions taste a bit sweeter by watering them more often.
 Onions grow in full sun but stay compact as they grow, making them an excellent vegetable for gardeners with limited space.
-They require full sun and well-drained soil for best results.
+They require full sun and well-draining soil for best results.

 Best Uses for Onions